uvic-auvic/uvic-auvic.github.io/site/content/pages/vehicles.md

 ![Polaris ](/img/uploads/AUVIC-2018-Final-Assembly-REV52.jpg)

-Polaris is an open-framed AUV, designed with a low vehicle aspect ratio to facilitate station-keeping.
-Polaris is equipped with 8 thrusters for 6 DOF control and has a large self-righting moment, achieved through the positioning of a 960 cubic inch, watertight electronics housing at the top of the AUV.
+Polaris is an open-framed AUV, designed with a low vehicle aspect ratio to facilitate station-keeping.Polaris is equipped with 8 thrusters for 6 DOF control and has a large self-righting moment,achieved through the positioning of a 960 cubic inch, watertight electronics housing at the top of the AUV.
 Polaris’ subsystems are mounted to a plastic plate, produced using 2-axis manufacturing techniques.
 The ease of manufacturing of this plate makes Polaris a modular framework, as subsystems can be added and removed without significant modifications to the vehicle.

 #### Key Stats